They call it ‘Maskne’.

 The skin may also react (contact dermatitis) to the materials, or ingredients if you like, used to create the equipment like bleach, dyes and synthetic materials.

 Contact dermatitis or dry skin can develop due to the friction of material or the mask’s components like the latex in the elastic; the bleach to whiten, or the dye to colour the item (usually blue).
-They may also have been in contact with the worker’s latex gloves.
+They may also have been in contact with the worker’s latex gloves (latex sensitivity is more common that you might imagine).

 Friction & Pressure

-Friction and pressure points can develop, particular beneath the eyes – a delicate area of the face, as the tip of the mask rubs during wear.
-I’m personally constantly pulling my mask down as it migrates towards my lower lashes.
+Friction and pressure points can develop, particular beneath the eyes – a delicate area of the face, as the tip of the mask, rubs during wear.
+I’m personally constantly pulling my mask down as it migrates towards my lower lashes which is causing my skin to become dry and flushed.

 The bridge of the nose is also a common area to be affected, often the pinch point for the mask, especially if it has a metal bar which you can mould around your nose.
 The metals here could also be a trigger, especially if they contain nickel.